Birds of prey visit Great Bend

 “The reason I came here is because we can’t do it in Australia, so that’s why I come to America because it’s one of the biggest falconry organizations in the world,” said Australian falconer Peter Nolan.

-The public can come visit these birds, which are located just across the road from the Best Western and they will be here until November 24th.
+The public can come to visit these birds, which are located just across the road from the Best Western, and they will be here until Nov.
+24.